Soumyabrata/Soumyabrata.github.io/index.md

 #### Recent News

++ (October 2023): Heartiest welcome to Toluwabori Akinola, Evin O'Sullivan, and Jason Lok who joins us for their year-long BSc Final Year Project at our group.
++ (October 2023): Heartiest welcome to Shane Smyth who joins us for pursuing MS (Research) at our group.
-+ (September 2023): Heartiest welcome to Yao Wendong (Isaac), who joins us for pursuing PhD at our group.
++ (September 2023): Heartiest welcome to Yao Wendong (Isaac), Yiteng Zhang, Yue Li (Lychee), Priscilla Adong, and Ifran Rahman Nijhum who joins us for pursuing PhD at our group.
 + (July 2023): Our group has a strong presence at International Geoscience and Remote Sensing Symposium (IGARSS 2023) with 9 papers.
 Say hi to us at Pasadena, California if you are attending!
 + (July 2023): Our group has a strong presence at Progress In Electromagnetics Research Symposium (PIERS 2023) with 6 papers.
 Say hi to us at Prague, Czech Republic if you are attending!
 + (June 2023): Welcome to Lucian Fairbrother from Brandeis University, United States to our <a href="https://soumyabrata.dev/theia/">group</a>, who joins us as a summer intern.